Trauma and the Brain-Body Connection

 This trauma is held in the body.
 In most cases, the traumatized individual does not usually have the opportunity or the support to adequately process and integrate these traumatic life events.
 The traumatic experience then becomes a part of that individual’s trauma reservoir.

 Physical trauma influences and is influenced by the brain.
 Emotional trauma influences and is influenced by the body.
 The brain and the body are not separate.
-The mind and the body are not separate.
 Unresolved physical or emotional traumatic events can cause a variety of symptoms from migraines, depression, and that stuck shoulder to anxiety and lower back pain, and anything in between.
 Medical and psychological literature now acknowledges that approximately 75% of requests for medical care are linked to the actions or consequences of this accumulation of stress and/or trauma upon the systems of the human body.

 Undigested Trauma Stuck in the Brain

-The brain processes and stores these unprocessed, undigested memories incorrectly, in the subcortical part of the brain locating our emotions and our survival instincts that tell us to fight, flee, or freeze.
+The brain processes and stores these unprocessed, undigested memories incorrectly, in the subcortical part of the brain.
 Known as the limbic system, this part of our neurology has no language or sense of time.
 It has one job: To keep us alive and safe.
 To do its job, this part of the brain remembers everything about you, from the moment you were born.
 All moments are present moments in the limbic system, feeling feelings all the time!
+This part of the brain is where our emotions and our survival instincts tell us to fight, flee, or freeze.

 Past Memories Feel Like Right Now!